Snarkorel/llilum-wiki/Creating-a-Board-Support-Package.md

 While we will do our best to ensure all user-added board configurations can be built, we cannot guarantee that they will always work - that will be up to the community.

 There are also plans to create a project template for creating new boards.
-Unfortunately, maintaining the template would be far too time consuming, until the boards are in a less volatile state.
+Unfortunately, maintaining the template would be far too time consuming while the boards are in such a volatile state.

 ## Prerequisites
 Before starting, please have the following: